dober-man/k8s-sitetype-ce/README.md

 From the $HOME directory on the K8s master server run the ce-k8s-install.sh script and provide the user-input variables.
 Don't forget to give the script +x permissions.

+> **Important:** For the user-input variable "Replicas", just enter single or "1" for this lab.

 As the script completes it will suggest running: watch kubectl get pods -n ves-system -o=wide

 You want to make sure you see the following pods "Running" before proceeding.